 - 1 lb of any long slurping noodle such as spaghetti or linguine fini

 - 8 ounces bacon (thicker cut the better) cut into small strips

 - 1/2 yellow onion very finely diced

-- 1 or 2 garlic cloves smashed
+- 1 or 2 garlic cloves smashed and finely minced

 - 4 egg yolks (place in a medium sized mixing bowl)

 - 1 1/2 cups parmigiano and romano-finely grated (or just one or the other-whatever you have or prefer)

 - 1 cup of reserved pasta cooking water